 Eating out in Florence: Florence has many restaurants serving Tuscan and international cuisine.
 Some of the best are the small friendly trattoria around the Piazza Santa Maria Novella.
 Try one of the local Tuscan wines (Chianti).

 Shopping in Florence: Italian fashion can be found at the Via della Vigna Nuova.
 Try the flea market of Piazza Ciompi for bargains, also visit the large street market at San Lorenzo.
 The medieval Ponte Vecchio is famous for hand-crafted jewellery and traditional goldsmiths.

-The 3 hour city tour of Florence.
-Pack as much in as you can on this tour including: Brunelleschi's Cupola, Giotto's Bell Tower, Baptistry.
+Excursions: Get your bearings by taking the essential 3 hour city tour of Florence, you can pack a lot in with this excursion, including, Brunelleschi's Cupola, Giotto's Bell Tower, Baptistry.
 Palazzo Pitti (or Bargello Museum or Medici Chapels) Palatine Gallery.
 Piazzale Michelangelo, the Church of Santa Croce, Galleria Dell'Accademia housing Michelangelo's statue of David.

-San Gimignano and Siena.
-A full day tour (9 hours) taking you through the picturesque Tuscan countryside to the mediaeval hilltop village of San Gimignano for a visit, then onto Siena, the venue for the Palio horse race.
+The Pisa Afternoon tour: This tour includes a trip to the site of Italy's famous leaning tower.
+Piazza dei Cavalieri, Piazza dei Miracoli and the Cathedral and Baptistry.
+The San Gimignano and Siena tour: This tour consists of a full day excursion lasting approximately9 hours which takes you through the picturesque Tuscan countryside to the mediaeval hilltop village of San Gimignano, then onto Siena, the venue for the Palio horse race.